Southern California mudslides damage homes, carry away cars

 “There’s lots of rocks and so much mud.
 But hopefully the house itself is OK,” she said.

-Officials planned to lift some mandatory evacuation and shelter in place orders Tuesday evening.
+Officials lifted some mandatory evacuation and shelter in place orders Tuesday evening.

 Workers were able to clear most of Valley of the Falls Drive — the only road to Forests Falls — and teams were assessing damage.
 Other major roads in the San Bernardino Mountains were reopened.